zach-pike/BrainFuckInterpreter/readme.md

 `#`: Read a interger from `stdin` ans store it at the memory pointer

-`?`: Debugging, prints out info about the mempry pointer address and the interger value stored there
+`?`: Debugging, prints out info about the memory pointer address and the interger value stored there